openhab/openhab-addons/addons/binding/org.openhab.binding.tankerkoenig/README.md

 ## Channels

-The binding introduces the channel holiday for the Webservice and the channels e10, e5 and diesel for the Stations:
+The binding introduces the channel holiday for the Webservice and the channels e10, e5 ,diesel and station_open for the Stations:

 | Channel ID                                      | Channel Description                                          | Supported item type | Advanced |
 |-------------------------------------------------|--------------------------------------------------------------|---------------------|----------|